adazzle/react-data-grid/README.md

 :warning: To prevent all rows from being unmounted on re-renders, make sure to pass a static or memoized component to `rowRenderer`.

 ###### `rowClass?: Maybe<(row: R) => Maybe<string>>`

+##### `direction?: Maybe<'ltr' | 'rtl'>`

+This property sets the text direction of the grid, it defaults to `'ltr'` (left-to-right).
+Setting `direction` to `'rtl'` has the following effects:

+- Columns flow from right to left
+- Frozen columns are pinned on the right
+- Column resize handle is shown on the left edge of the column
+- Scrollbar is moved to the left

 ###### `className?: string | undefined`